-Roommate Agreement Templates
+Roommate Agreement Template

+It is mainly used to reduce the likelihood of disagreements forming over noise, guests, cleaning, utility payments, belongings, and similar topics.
 The mere act of discussing and completing a roommate agreement is often as important as the contract itself, as many roommates find it difficult to bring-up rules after the first few weeks or months of living together.

 Roommate Agreements by State

 The following states contain state-specific roommate agreements, which were designed to account for each state’s unique lease laws.